 DEI metrics focused on the company makeup

-Diversity, equity, and inclusion can feel a bit like smoke and mirrors as companies scramble to keep up appearances and fulfill lofty diversity promises they made in social media posts and press releases.
+Diversity, equity, and inclusion can feel a bit like smoke and mirrors as companies scramble to keep up appearances and fulfil lofty diversity promises they made in social media posts and press releases.

 As said before, organizations are under a microscope.
 So, while data about your hiring practices, employees, and workspaces carry a lot of weight, you also need to zoom out on a few key (and potentially public) areas of your company as a whole.